emmanuel-battesti/swarm-rescue/README.md

 ## Submission

 At the end, you will have to submit your solution to your evaluator.
-The evaluator of your code will have this same software to evaluate your code.
+The evaluator of your code will have this same software to evaluate your solution.

 Be careful, you will provide only :
 - the code to run your simulated drone, which will only come from the *solutions* directory,